fbpx

 Season 8/Collab Lab 60

 February’s Collab Lab focused on maintaining the energy and passion to sustain engagement of students in authentic work.
-This month we stare into the face of the monster in the cave — in other words, the thing that blocks us from offering all we might want for our students or what we need for ourselves.
+This month we stare into the face of the monster in the cave– the thing that blocks us from offering all we might want for our students or what we need for ourselves.
+How do you drive change in a system that seeks stability?

 As always, you’ll be joined by peers and collaborators from K-12 higher education, industry, and the nonprofit community.
 Additionally, if you work with or know of a student who would like to join the discussion, please extend the invitation